Lil-boss/travela-assessment/README.md

 # API Endpoints

 The API provides the following endpoints for interacting with the survey application:
+NB: A postman collection is included in the root directory of the project.

 ### 1. Create a Survey